Shreyas9699/Sorting-Visualization/README.md

 # Sorting Visualization

 Sorting Visualization is a graphical application that visualizes various sorting algorithms using SDL (Simple DirectMedia Layer) and SDL_ttf (SDL TrueType Font).
 The application demonstrates how different sorting algorithms work by providing a visual representation of the sorting process.
+The latest update introduces multi-threading to separate the sorting and rendering processes, improving performance and responsiveness.

 ## Video Demonstration